Which under-the-radar destinations should you be travelling to in 2020?Read more...

 Shake off the dust and relax on the slopes of Mount Elgon around Sipi Falls.

 Elgon’s main tourist focus is the small trading centre of Sipi, which lies at an altitude of 1,775m on the mountain’s northeastern footslopes, only 45km from Mbale along a good surfaced road.
 The village overlooks the 99m-high Sipi Falls, the last in a series of three pretty waterfalls formed by the Sipi River as it cascades downhill from the upper slopes of Mount Elgon into the Kyoga Basin.
-Serviced by half a dozen resorts and lodges that collectively cater to most tastes and budgets, Sipi is a very peaceful and pretty spot, and it makes a most agreeable base for gentle day walks in the surrounding hills, which offer spectacular views to the lowlands further west and – weather permitting – occasional glimpses of the Elgon peaks.
+Serviced by half-a-dozen resorts and lodges that collectively cater to most tastes and budgets, Sipi is a very peaceful and pretty spot, and it makes a most agreeable base for gentle day walks in the surrounding hills, which offer spectacular views to the lowlands further west and – weather permitting – occasional glimpses of the Elgon peaks.

-It is more-or-less mandatory to take a guide on any walks to the waterfalls or on other local hikes and coffee tours.
-This is not only to help you locate some of the sites, but also because the flat guiding fees include a contribution to local landowners for access to each of the falls.The going rate is around US$5–10 per person depending on the duration of the walk and where you arrange it.
+It is more-or-less mandatory to take a guide on walks to the waterfalls, other local hikes and coffee tours.
+This not only helps you locate some of the sites, but also the guiding fees include a contribution to local landowners for access to the falls.The going rate is around US$7–10 per person depending on the duration of the walk and where you arrange it.